pdee/pdee/doc/commands-python-mode.rst

 If already at beginning, go one def-or-class backward.
 Returns beginning of def-or-class if successful, nil otherwise

-When `py-mark-decorators' is non-nil, decorators are considered too.
+When ‘py-mark-decorators’ is non-nil, decorators are considered too.

 py-kill-comment
 ---------------
-Delete `comment' at point.
+Delete comment at point.

 Stores data in kill ring

 py-kill-line
 ------------
-Delete `line' at point.
+Delete line at point.

 Stores data in kill ring

 py-kill-paragraph
 -----------------
-Delete `paragraph' at point.
+Delete paragraph at point.

 Stores data in kill ring

 py-kill-expression
 ------------------
-Delete `expression' at point.
+Delete expression at point.

 Stores data in kill ring

 py-kill-partial-expression
 --------------------------
-Delete `partial-expression' at point.
+Delete partial-expression at point.

 Stores data in kill ring

 py-kill-section
 ---------------
-Delete `section' at point.
+Delete section at point.

 Stores data in kill ring